Survival (Bob Marley and the Wailers album): Front cover

-The album's front cover depicts 48 African flags, 15 of which (in italics) are now obsolete.
+The album's front cover depicts 48 African flags and one Oceanian flag.
 Zimbabwe (Zimbabwe Rhodesia at the time of the album's release) is represented by two political flags instead of a national flag.
-The cover also depicts the flag of Papua New Guinea, the only non-African country in the artwork.

-Four states already sovereign by the time of the album's release didn't have their flags featured in its cover art:
+Four states already sovereign by the time of the album's release didn't have their flags featured in its cover art, though they were featured in a poster that came with the album: